mrnorman/YAKL/README.md

 * `GATOR_INITIAL_MB`: The initial pool size in MB
 * `GATOR_GROW_MB`: The size of each new pool in MB once the initial pool is out of memory
 * `GATOR_BLOCK_BYTES`: The size of a byte.
-I can't imagine why you'd want to change this, but you can

-Environment variables are advantageous because they allow easier adaptation to critical metrics like the number of processes per node or per GPU, which are easiest to calculate outside of the executable itself.
+This is currently set to `sizeof(size_t)`, which is arguably as small as you'd ever want to go.
+It's unlikely you would wnat to change this, but whatever you put here needs to be a multiple of `sizeof(size_t)`, which is typically 128 bytes.

 #### GPUs and Managed Memory

 The following CPP defines control Gator's behavior as well:

-* `-DYAKL_ARCH_CUDA`: Enable CUDA allcoations (`cudaMalloc` and `cudaFree` are used to create and destroy the pools)
-* `-DYAKL_ARCH_HIP`: Enable HIP allocations (`hipMalloc` and `hipFree` are used to create and destroy the pools)
 * `-DYAKL_MANAGED_MEMORY`: Enable managed memory (`cudaMallocManaged` and `hipMallocHost` are used for CUDA and HIP, respectively, and the pools are pre-fetched to the GPU ahead of time for you), and inform OpenMP and OpenACC runtimes of this memory's Managed status whenever OpenACC or OpenMP are enabled.
 This is done automatically for OpenACC, but for OpenMP45, you'll need to specify a CPP define
 * `-D_OPENMP45 -DYAKL_MANAGED_MEMORY`: Tell the OpenMP4.5 runtime that your allocations are managed so that OpenMP doesn't try to copy the data for you (i.e., this lets the underlying CUDA runtime handle it for you instead).
-This only does anything if `-DYAKL_MANAGED_MEMORY` is also specified.

 ### Synchronization